filler00/mytcg-f3/README.md

 # Fat-Free MyTCG
-**MyTCG-f3** is a new project to rebuild and improve the features of the original MyTCG script in order to provide MyTCG users a more stable and secure TCG management option.
+**MyTCG-f3** was created to provide TCG owners and players a more stable and secure alternative to the original MyTCG script.
+It's open source, built with PHP on top of the Fat-Free Framework, and retains many of the features of its predecessor while optimizing and improving them.

 Features introduced in MyTCG-f3 include: